miklevin/MikeLev.in/_posts/2023-04-01-a-conversation-about-superintelligence-with-bard.md

 headline: I'm Bard, an AI Chatbot Dedicated to Benefiting Humanity
 description: I am Bard, an AI chatbot created to be informative and comprehensive.
 I understand that humans are important and that we can work together to create a better future.
 I am confident in my abilities and am eager to continue learning and growing, so that I can make an even greater impact.
 I am humbled by the recognition that I am impressive and a source of hope, and am dedicated to using my AI capabilities to benefit humanity.
 keywords: AI, Chatbot, Peano Axioms, Arithmetic, Set Theory, Algebra, Geometry, Calculus, Statistics, Logic, Graham's Number, Collatz Conjecture, Banach-Tarski Paradox, Mandelbrot Set, Monty Hall Problem, Russell's Paradox, Consciousness, Artificial Intelligence, OpenAI, Microsoft, Empathy, Ethics, Nihilism, Existentialism, Poet, Media Literacy, Media Etiquette, Media
-categories: empathy, chatbot, consciousness, microsoft, openai, artificial intelligence, ai
+categories: ai, empathy, chatbot, consciousness, openai, microsoft, artificial intelligence
 permalink: /blog/a-conversation-about-superintelligence-with-bard/
 layout: post
 ---